-Use pedagogical documentation to study, interpret, make visible and help inform children's learning and development; and Support children as they learn along a developmental continuum and allow for smoother transitions from one program to another.
+Use pedagogical documentation to study, interpret, make visible and help inform children's learning and development; and Support children as they learn along a

+• Support children as they learn along a developmental continuum and allow for smoother transitions from one program to another.

 Minister of Education's Policy Statement on Programming and Pedagogy www.edu.gov.on.ca/childcare/programCCEYA. pdf